Peliha-ip/Jurassic-Pandemonium/README.md

 - Bristleback also dampens vibrations.
 - Mosquitoes are more likely to attack players who just been damaged, sprinted, are low on health, during dusk or dawn, just attacked a mob, have the fire resistance effect, or are low on hunger.
 Nuisance mosquitoes have a low chance of dropping proto-mammal DNA, and deadly mosquitoes have a high chance of dropping proto-mammal DNA.
 - Renaming a Deinonychus "Cynthia" or "Garchomp" will change its model to have a big Cynthia doll on its back, while also changing its texture to make it look like the pseudo-legendary and the champion from Sinnoh.
 Kicks from these Deinonychuses are slightly increased.
+- When thrown, stone boomerangs act like a normal boomerang, but are slower and have a chance to break.
+However, when it does break, it shoots out stone shrapnel, damaging nearby mobs; picture a stone boomerang, as if it were slower and had a chance to turn into a prehistoric grenade.

 Advancements:
 - Remember Who You Are (Bring a chicken to the mirror overworld)